 Maureen Flaute, a Public Information Officer for the West Carrollton Police Department, says that there is no immediate danger to the public.
 It was “requested,” but not required, that some residents evacuate their homes due to the fact that ammonia can be an irritant.

 The Dayton Fire Department and Moraine Fire Department were also on the scene assessing the situation.

 Flaute said the plant itself was not being evacuated and is still operating.
 She stresses that public safety is the department’s top priority.

 No injuries have been reported.

-The situation brings back memories of May 4, 2009, when there was an explosion at the facility that left two workers seriously injured and 20 homes damaged.Grab the FREE WDTN News App for iPhone or Android.
+The situation brings back memories of May 4, 2009, when there was an explosion at the facility that left two workers seriously injured and 20 homes damaged.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.